gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 date: 2017-12-06
 author: "Josh Weaver"
 image: "gatsby-contentful-netlify-algolia.jpg"
 excerpt: "Gatsby has been getting a lot of recognition and adoption lately, and for good reason.
-It’s so flexible and it works well with nearly everything."
+It's so flexible and it works well with nearly everything."
 tags:
   [
     "contentful",